 - Possessive: 1st Singular or Plural my/our text, 2nd Singular or Plural your/your text, 3rd Masculine/Feminine/Neutral for Singular and Plural nouns: his/her/its/their text

 - Possessive_reflexive RU свой текст

-Possessive Target Since the possessive determiners need two references, they indicate both the person who possesses and the object that belongs to the person.
-At this position you can define for the 3rd person's determiner to which container the possessive target refers and therefore where the grammatical information comes from by setting the appropriate role name.
+Possessive Target Possessive determiners need two references, since they indicate both the person who possesses and the object that belongs to the person.
+At this position, you can define for the 3rd person's determiner to which container the possessive target refers and therefore where the grammatical information comes from by setting the appropriate role name.